-Did my parents leave me on a hillside to die?
+Why was I left on a hillside to die?

 "We don't know if Patrick ever knew about me.
 He never married and once told Dot it was because he liked his independence and didn't want to be tied down."

-Now 80, Anthea says she is grateful to both Lena and Patrick for the DNA she inherited from them, as she is pretty healthy for someone of her age.
+Now 80 and living near Bath, Anthea says she is grateful to both Lena and Patrick for the DNA she inherited from them, as she is pretty healthy for someone of her age.
 But her long journey to learn about her origins hasn't changed how she remembers her adoptive parents.

 Last summer she had a family party with her children, grandchildren and cousins.